aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/fixed_point64.md

 ## Struct `FixedPoint64`

-Define a fixed-point numeric type with 64 fractional bits.
-This is just a u128 integer but it is wrapped in a struct to make a unique type.
-This is a binary representation, so decimal values may not be exactly representable, but it provides more than 9 decimal digits of precision both before and after the decimal point (18 digits total).
-For comparison, double precision floating-point has less than 16 decimal digits of precision, so be careful about using floating-point to convert these values to decimal.
+Define a fixed&#45;point numeric type with 64 fractional bits.<br/> This is just a u128 integer but it is wrapped in a struct to<br/> make a unique type.
+This is a binary representation, so decimal<br/> values may not be exactly representable, but it provides more<br/> than 9 decimal digits of precision both before and after the<br/> decimal point (18 digits total).
+For comparison, double precision<br/> floating&#45;point has less than 16 decimal digits of precision, so<br/> be careful about using floating&#45;point to convert these values to<br/> decimal.

 <pre><code>struct FixedPoint64 has copy, drop, store<br/></code></pre>